-Arizona Microchip Technology SRL Centro Direzionale Colleoni Palazzo Taurus 1 V. Le Colleoni 1 20041 Agrate Brianza Milan, Italy Tel: 39-39-6899939 Fax: 39-39-6899883
+Arizona Microchip Technology SRL Centro Direzionale Colleoni Palazzo Taurus 1 V. Le Colleoni 1 20041 Agrate Brianza Milan, Italy Tel: 39-039-65791-1 Fax: 39-039-6899883

-Microchip received ISO 9001 Quality System certification for its worldwide headquarters, design, and wafer fabrication facilities in January, 1997.
-Our field-programmable PICmicro® 8-bit MCUs, KEELOQ[®] code hopping devices, Serial EEPROMs, related specialty memory products and development systems conform to the stringent quality standards of the International Standard Organization (ISO).
+Microchip received QS-9000 quality system certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona in July 1999.
+The Company's quality system processes and procedures are QS-9000 compliant for its PICmicro® 8-bit MCUs, KEELOQ® code hopping devices, Serial EEPROMs and microperipheral products.
+In addition, Microchip's quality system for the design and manufacture of development systems is ISO 9001 certified.

 All rights reserved. © 1999 Microchip Technology Incorporated.
 Printed in the USA.
-4/99 🛃 Printed on recycled paper.
+11/99

 Information contained in this publication regarding device applications and the like is intended for suggestion only and may be superseded by updates.
-No representation or warranty is given and no liability is assumed by Microchip Technology incorporated with respect to the accuracy or use of such information, or infringement of patents or other intellectual property rights arising from such use or otherwise.
-Use of Microchip's products as critical components in life support systems is not authorized except with express written approval by Microchip.
-No incorps and nonveyed, implicitly or otherwise, under any intellectual property rights.
+No representation or warranty is given and no liability is assumed by Microchip Technology Incorporated with respect to the accuracy or use of such information, or intelingement of patents or other intellectual property rights arising from such use or otherwise.
+Use of Microchips products as critical components in life support systems is not authorized except with express syntien approval by Microchip.
+No licenses are conveyed, implicitly or otherwise, under any intellectual property rights.
 The Microchip logo and name are registered trademarks of Microchip Technology Inc. in the U.S.A. and other countries.
 All rights reserved.
 All other trademarks mentioned herein are the property of their respective companies.